mina-atef-00/mina-atef-00/README.md

 Egyptian Engineering Student.
 Building projects with Django and aspiring to be a Full-Stack Web developer.

-I ❤️ GNU/Linux, Dracula Theme and Charles Hoskinson.
+I ❤️ GNU/Linux, Dracula Theme and Ronnie Coleman.

 ---------------